The place where God ran out of the Mountains.

 The first Fort Bridger Treaty of 1863 included 44 million acres of land in parts of Idaho, Colorado, Nevada, and all of the Red Desert for the Shoshone people.
 In 1868, the treaty was amended, significantly reducing the reservation boundary to one-tenth of what it was just five years earlier (see maps below).
 Many tribes depended upon the buffalo herds that roamed in this area for food at this time.

-The most recent indigenous inhabitants were the Shoshone and Ute, although many other Great Basin and Plains tribes came through the area such as the Arapaho, Lakota and Cheyenne.
 For the Shoshone people, the Red Desert has two names.
 The first is “the place where God ran out of mountains.”
-The second name, “land of many ponies,” relates to the major change in native cultures caused by the introduction of the horse.
-The Shoshone and the Ute tribes were among the first to develop horse-based commerce that stretched for miles across the Great Basin of Wyoming where the Red Desert is located.
-The area is the ancestral hunting grounds for many tribes and contains numerous cultural and holy sites.
+The second name: “land of many ponies” relates to the major change in native cultures caused by the introduction of the horse.
+The Shoshone and the Ute tribes were among the first to develop horse-based commerce that stretched for miles across the Great Basin of Wyoming currently known today as the Red Desert.
+The area is the ancestral hunting grounds for many tribes and contains numerous cultural and sacred sites.

 “The Jack Morrow Hills Study Area of Wyoming’s Red Desert has been an important cultural landscape for the Shoshone Nation and our ancestors for thousands of years.”Letter from the Eastern Shoshone Business Council, Ft.
 Washakie, Wyoming, May 6, 2003